tangshuang/nautil/docs/component/stylesheet.md

 Read the previous code, you can understand it very easily.
 You will notice points:

-- import .css directly (CSS Module)
+- import .css as CSS Module
 - use a `stylesheet` prop
 - mixing style object and className in an array
 - this.className